 - Know how to introduce kids to robotics.
 Know the 5 tips in making kids interested in robotics.

 Once you’ve decided that robotics is a good investment, the next step is to figure out what kind of robot kits and toys fit your children best.
-We’ve actually compiled a list of the best robot toys, robot kits and robot pets in the market and organized them per category.
+We’ve actually compiled a list of the best robot toys, robot kits and robot pets in the market.
 See which ones catch you and your kids’ attention:

 |Thames & Kosmos|